Skip to content

 Grade: D

-This indicates the percentage of patients prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to confirm these medications are being used only where medically required.
-In some situations, excessive reliance on these medications may mean that a facility is using these medications to subdue residents.
+This is a measure of the percent of long-term residents taking antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used appropriately.
+In limited cases, excessive reliance on these medications may mean that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication